rizac/eGSIM/egsim/management/commands/README.md

 2. Implement in the module a subclass of `_utils.EgsimBaseCommand`.
    `EgsimBaseCommand` is just a subclass of Django `BaseCommand` with some shorthand utilities (see implementation in `_utils.py` for details).
-   To implement a `EgsimBaseCommand` or `BaseCommand` subclass see the other examples here or the [Django documentation]( https://docs.djangoproject.com/en/2.2/howto/custom-management-commands/)
+   To implement a `EgsimBaseCommand`/`BaseCommand` subclass see the other commands in this directory or the [Django documentation]( https://docs.djangoproject.com/en/2.2/howto/custom-management-commands/)

 3. (optional) If the command requires external data, create the directory `./data/<command_name>` and put therein whatever you need (organized in any tree structure you want) for the functionality of your command (*Note: Avoid committing large data files.
-   Think about providing URLs in case and document how to download the data during in the installation README*)
+   Think about providing URLs in case and document how to download the data during installation*)

 4. (optional) If the command has to be added to the chain of subcommand issued by the main command `initdb`, add it